openedx/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_manage_discussions.rst

 When a course includes student cohorts, you can view posts and monitor discussion activity for one cohort at a time.
 You can also view all posts.

+.. note:: Course team members must have discussion moderator or admin privileges in addition to their course staff privileges to be able to view posts that are divided by cohort.

 Above the list of posts on the **Discussion** page, the **in all cohorts** filter is selected by default.
 You see every post when you make this selection,